 About "Investing" in Fixed Annuities

-|Read Much More About Annuity Investing||Information About Variable Annuities||Term vs. Whole Life Insurance Calculator (AKA BTID calculator)||Buy Term vs. Whole Life Demo||Why Pick on the Life Insurance Industry?||Comprehensive Life Insurance Needs Calculator|
+|Department of Labor's Fiduciary Rules||More About Annuity Investing||About Variable Annuities||Term vs. Whole Life Insurance Calculator (AKA BTID calculator)||Buy Term vs. Whole Life Demo||Why Pick on the Life Insurance Industry?||Warning for Annuity Salespeople|

 (is listed below.
 The financial planning software modules for sale are on the right-side column)

 Confused?
 It Makes More Sense if You Start at the Home Page

 Questions about Personal Finance Software?
 Call (503) 309-1369 or Send E-mail to email@example.com

 |There are Fundamental Flaws in the Logic of Investing in "Safe and Guaranteed" Fixed Annuities

 Here's brutal life lessons from the School of Hard Knocks to keep in mind, when your life insurance company agent is trying to get you to buy a safe guaranteed high yield for life fixed annuity.

 When your agent says, "With this wonderful new fixed rate annuity, you'll lock in a 3% safe and totally guaranteed yield for life!
 Better sign up today before they lower the rate again!"

 You'll think, "Wow, what an awesome deal, I'd better jump on that today so I can lock in that super-high ultra-safe yield!"